This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

-For this delicious loaf, you'll need just 5 ingredients: strong white flour, salt, fast action yeast, pumpkin seeds and pumpkin pureé, which lends a lovely orange hue.
+For this delicious homemade bread, you'll need just 5 ingredients: strong white flour, salt, fast action yeast, pumpkin seeds for crunch and nutty flavor, and pumpkin pureé, which lends not just to the taste, but also gives a lovely orange hue.

 To make the dough, you'll combined flour, salt and fast action yeast with pumpkin seeds, pumpkin pureé and warm water.
 Next, you'll knead for about 8 minutes until springy.
 I've included tips and images below so that you'll know when the gluten is sufficiently developed.
 You'll then pop it into a bowl to rise until doubled in size.